MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

   - `MD013` – Line length too long (keep it under 120 chars).
   - `MD024` – Duplicate headings at the same level.
   - `MD031` – Blank lines before/after headings.
+  - `MD001` – Headings should be incremented just by one level at a time.
+  - `MD022` – Headings should be surrounded by blank lines.
   - `MD041` – First line should be an H1 heading.
-- If you see markdown warnings – fix them as part of your contribution.
+- If you see markdown warnings, fix them as part of your contribution.

 ---